The

 you speak, know that which can be brought against you.
 To speak in the

-council is an art, and speech is criticized more than any other labor; it is
+council is an art, and speech is criticized more than any other labor;

 contradiction which puts it to the proof.